xsolla/pay-station-sdk/README.md

 ## Integration guide

 To start using the Pay Station SDK, include the SDK bundle in your project.
-You can do this in any convenient way, such as adding the SDK bundle as npm-package or simply adding a CDN link in the `<script>` HTML tag.
+You can do this in any convenient way, such as adding the SDK bundle as npm-package.

 > A working example can be found [here](./examples/select-method)

 Regardless of the SDK adding method chosen, all integration steps are the same:

 1. Include the SDK library in your project.
-It doesn't matter whether you are using an npm-package or a CDN link.
+It doesn't matter whether you are using an npm-package.
 2. Access the `headlessCheckout` object, which contains the Pay Station initialization logic.
 3. Initialize the SDK with your environment parameters.
 4. Set the access token for the initialized SDK.